Want to learn new ways to make extra money?

-Everyone always talks about getting out of debt and all the ways to become debt free but that’s usually where the conversation ends.
+Everyone talks about getting out of debt and the many ways to become debt free.
+But why does the conversation end there?

-Rarely do they mention what the next steps are and that’s a scary proposition.
-It helps explain why 20% of Americans think they’ll never become debt free.
+People rarely mention the next steps, which explains why 20% of Americans think they’ll never become debt free.

-What you need to do is utilize the same discipline it took to get out of debt, and apply it to increasing your savings and start investing.
+Use the same discipline it took to get out of debt and apply it to saving and investing your money.

-Now that I have paid off my debt, I am ready to start taking steps to rebuild my life and set myself up for financial success in the future.
+Now that you’ve paid off your debt, take the necessary steps to rebuild your life and set yourself up for financial success.

 1. Prioritize Saving for Retirement Immediately After You Become Debt Free

 No one wants to work until the day they die.
 At least not when health issues or aches and pains due to old age kick in.

 Retirement is expensive and without an income, you will need to have money to live.
 Paying off debt comes first, but now it’s time to focus on retirement.

 Set aside a percentage of each paycheck.
 If your employer offers a matched 401k plan, start there.
 The rate of growth on this type of account is quicker than most because of the money your employer contributes.